pouchene/pouchene/README.md

 - 👀 Onlookers are welcome to stick around but will not find anything interesting here for now.

+- 🇪🇺 Feel free to check my CV (Europass) at https://europa.eu/europass/eportfolio/api/eprofile/shared-profile/f613fd51-cfb6-4bd3-9775-67bc7351830e?view=html

 - 🌱 I am uploading from time to time the material I use and produce while studying.

-- 📫 I invite you to contact me through GitHub, or at www.linkedin.com/in/pierre-ouchene
+- 📫 I invite you to contact me through GitHub (@pouchene), or at www.linkedin.com/in/pierre-ouchene

 - 🍻 Cheers!